 f) that SDRs may provide for improve manufacturing economies of scale;

 g) that SDR design can provide users with more operational features;

+h) that Report ITU-R SM.2152 contains the ITU-R definition for SDR;

-h) that Recommendations on SDR design would be complementary to other ITU-R Recommendations on mobile telecommunications,
+j) that Recommendations on SDR design would be complementary to other ITU-R Recommendations on mobile telecommunications,

 decides that the following Questions should be studied

-1 What should the appropriate ITU-R definition for SDR be?

-2 What are the key technical characteristics that are associated with the design and application of SDR?
+1 What are the key technical characteristics that are associated with the design and application of SDR?

-3 What frequency band considerations are important to the application of SDR?
+2 What frequency band considerations are important to the application of SDR?